MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/multicloud-improvement.md

 This section of the article will change the governance MVP design to include new Azure policies and an implementation of Azure Cost Management.
 Together, these design changes will fulfill the new corporate policy statements.

 1. Connect the networks.
 This step is executed by the Networking and IT Security teams, and supported by the cloud governance team.
 Adding a connection from the MPLS/leased-line provider to the new cloud will integrate networks.
 Adding routing tables and firewall configurations will control access and traffic between the environments.
-1. Consolidate identity providers.
+2. Consolidate identity providers.
 Depending on the workloads being hosted in the secondary cloud, there are a variety of options to identity provider consolidation.
 The following are a few examples:
     1. For applications that authenticate using OAuth 2, users from Active Directory in the secondary cloud can simply be replicated to the existing Azure AD tenant.
 This ensures all users can be authenticated in the tenant.
-    1. At the other extreme, federation allows OUs to flow into Active Directory on-premises, then into the Azure AD instance.
+    2. At the other extreme, federation allows OUs to flow into Active Directory on-premises, then into the Azure AD instance.
-1. Add assets to Azure Site Recovery.
+3. Add assets to Azure Site Recovery.
     1. Azure Site Recovery was designed from the beginning as a hybrid or multicloud tool.
-    1. VMs in the secondary cloud might be able to be protected by the same Azure Site Recovery processes used to protect on-premises assets.
+    2. VMs in the secondary cloud might be able to be protected by the same Azure Site Recovery processes used to protect on-premises assets.
-1. Add assets to Azure Cost Management.
+4. Add assets to Azure Cost Management.
     1. Azure Cost Management was designed from the beginning as a multicloud tool.
-    1. Virtual machines in the secondary cloud may be compatible with Azure Cost Management for some cloud providers.
+    2. Virtual machines in the secondary cloud may be compatible with Azure Cost Management for some cloud providers.
 Additional costs may apply.
-1. Add assets to Azure Monitor.
+5. Add assets to Azure Monitor.
     1. Azure Monitor was designed as a hybrid cloud tool from inception.
-    1. Virtual machines in the secondary cloud may be compatible with Azure Monitor agents, allowing them to be included in Azure Monitor for operational monitoring.
+    2. Virtual machines in the secondary cloud may be compatible with Azure Monitor agents, allowing them to be included in Azure Monitor for operational monitoring.
-1. Adopt governance enforcement tools.
+6. Adopt governance enforcement tools.
     1. Governance enforcement is cloud-specific.
-    1. The corporate policies established in the governance guide are not cloud-specific.
+    2. The corporate policies established in the governance guide are not cloud-specific.
 While the implementation may vary from cloud to cloud, the policies can be applied to the secondary provider.

-As multicloud adoption grows, the design changes above will continue to mature.
+Multi-cloud adoption should be contained to where it is required based on technical needs or specific business requirements.
+As multi-cloud adoption grows, so does complexity and security risks.

 ## Conclusion